-As part of the assessment process, the London Borough of Tower Hamlets reserves the right to conduct health checks on organisations.
+As part of the assessment process, the London Borough of Enfield reserves the right to conduct health checks on organisations.
 This may include requests for further information or details about your organisation including but not limited to the following categories:

 - Management, management structures, staffing and organisation

-- Conflict of interest
+- Conflict(s) of interest

 - Public accountability

 - Employment practices, office policies and procedures

 - Funding arrangements

 - Provision of services

-If your organisation is selected you will be contacted by a member of the London Borough of Tower Hamlets Third Sector Team to arrange a mutually acceptable time to meet.
+If your organisation is selected you will be contacted by a member of the London Borough of Enfield's Third Sector & Partnerships Development Team to arrange a mutually acceptable time to meet.